firebird631/siis/README.md

   * [Explanations of the different log files](/doc/logging.md)
 * **markets/** contains the market data with subdirectories for each exchange
   * [Explanations of the markets data](/doc/organisation/dataset.md)
+* **learning/** contains the temporary files used for training / machine learning
 * **reports/** contains the reports of the strategies traders, and used by default for scripts executions results
-  * Some strategy have the capacity to log trades, signals, performance and even more.
+  * Some strategy have to log dedicated reports (trades, signals, performance and even more) here
   * Some user script write files to disk by using this directory as default

 Running